DevExpress/testcafe/docs/articles/documentation/continuous-integration/travis-and-sauce-labs.md

 ---
 layout: docs
-title: Running Tests Using Travis CI and Sauce Labs
+title: Run Tests on Sauce Labs with Travis CI
+permalink: /documentation/continuous-integration/travis-and-sauce-labs.html
+redirect_from:
-permalink: /documentation/recipes/running-tests-using-travis-ci-and-sauce-labs.html
+  - /documentation/recipes/running-tests-using-travis-ci-and-sauce-labs.html
 ---
-# Running Tests Using Travis CI and Sauce Labs
+# Run Tests on Sauce Labs with Travis CI

 You can automatically run tests as a part of your build process using TestCafe and [Travis CI](https://travis-ci.org/).
 TestCafe also allows you to use [Sauce Labs](https://saucelabs.com/) browsers for testing.